-- a) Stop engine and remove key.

-- b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.

-- 5.1.18 Lubricate brake rod bushings:
+5.1.18 Lubricate brake rod bushings:

-- a) Stop engine and remove key. - b) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil (bushings are located to the inside of the flange bearings).
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil (bushings are located to the inside of the flange bearings).